FWDekker/fo4vr-modlist/README.md

 [FallUI](https://www.nexusmods.com/fallout4/mods/48758) (v2.2.1) sort of works, but suffers from a variety of bugs in VR, like bad contrast between text and background, menus being too small, and some VR-only menus not being replaced at all.
-[MCM](https://www.nexusmods.com/fallout4/mods/21497) (v1.39) also doesn't work; mods that use MCM are fine, but you can't configure them through MCM.
 What we're left with is a single UI mod, which actually works fine.

 1. **[Full Dialog VR](https://www.nexusmods.com/fallout4/mods/28516/)** (v1.1) <sub>![recommended]</sub>